No version for distro humble showing github. Known supported distros are highlighted in the buttons above.

 CONTRIBUTING

-Contributing to PX4 Firmware
+Contributing to PX4-Autopilot

-We follow the Github flow development model.
+We follow the GitHub flow development model.

 Fork the project, then clone your repo

-First fork and clone the project project.
+First fork and clone the project.

 Create a feature branch